Alkaison/Live-Clipboard/README.md

 ## Project Structure

-The project structure is organized as follows:
+The project structure under `src` is organized as follows:

-- `/assets`: Project images and favicons.
-- `/css`: Website StyleSheets.
-- `/js`: Vanilla JavaScript code files.
+- `components/`: contains all components for the pages.
-- `/firebase`: Firebase configuration files.
+- `firebase/`: contains Firebase config file.
+- `pages/`: contains pages container.

 ## Contact